 You will then be contacted within 10 business days with our proposed course of action.

 If you are not satisfied with our response, you have the right to request your complaint or dispute be reviewed by our Customer Advocate.
 Once your complaint or dispute is lodged with the Customer Advocate, you will be contacted within two business days.

 If you are not satisfied with the resolution proposed by the Customer Advocate, you are entitled to contact the Energy and Water Ombudsman Queensland on 1800 662 837 or by visiting www.energywatercomplaints.com.au.

 The Energy and Water Ombudsman will determine if you have given Energex a reasonable opportunity to resolve your complaint and if they can assist with your complaint.
 Energex is required to provide information and assistance relating to a dispute if requested by the Ombudsman.

 See the Energy and Water Ombudsman Queensland complaint resolution flowchart for more information.

 *The Energex Standard Complaint and Dispute Resolution Procedure is for your information and is not a contract.
-This Procedure is consistent with the Australian Standard AS ISO 10002-2006 (Customer satisfaction – Guidelines for complaints handling in organizations) and will be regularly reviewed and updated as required.
+This Procedure is consistent with the Australian/New Zealand Standard AS/NZS 10002:2014 (Guidelines for complaint management in organizations) and will be regularly reviewed and updated as required.

 You require Adobe Acrobat Reader to view or print documents.